antlr/intellij-plugin-v4/README.md

 An [IntelliJ](https://www.jetbrains.com/idea/) 13.x, 14.x plugin for ANTLR v4 ([plugin source at github](https://github.com/antlr/antlr4)).

 *Given day-job constraints, my time working on this project is limited so I'll have to focus first on fixing bugs rather than changing/improving the feature set.
 Likely I'll do it in bursts every few months.
-Please do not be offended if your bug or pull request does not yield a response!*
+Please do not be offended if your bug or pull request does not yield a response! --parrt*

 [Plugin page at intellij](http://plugins.jetbrains.com/plugin/7358?pr=idea)